rails/rails/guides/source/routing.md

 The Router automatically generates paths and URLs that can be used throughout your application, such as `user_path` and `user_url` in the example below.

-If the route above is modified to be:
+Given the route above is modified to be:

 ```ruby
 get '/users/:id', to: 'users#show', as: 'user'
 ```

+NOTE: The `as:` option is used to provide a custom name for a route, which is used when generating URL and path helpers.

-and your application contains this code in the controller:
+Assuming your application contains this code in the controller:

 ```ruby
 @user = User.find(params[:id])